 Obviously, "distance" is the big obstacle, but that's not very quantifiable, so we will dig deeper into it.
 Here are the top 3 I've come up with.

-The biggest issue I have experienced is the difficulty with overseeing things day-to-day.
+The biggest issue I have experienced is the difficulty with overseeing the rental property management long distance day-to-day.
 Tenants will let you know when there is a issue that directly impacts them, but rarely will they help you identify a problem before it becomes a problem.